These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 How long do chocolate Easter cookies keep?

 If stored correctly in a sealed container placed somewhere cool, they'll stay fresh for about three days.
-They'll be safe to eat for a few more days, but make begin to taste stale.

 Can I leave chocolate Easter cookies out on the counter?